willarliss/Murder-Rates/README.md

 # Murder-Rates
-A brief analysis of murder rates in different cities in the United States in 2016.
+This project offers a brief analysis of murder rates in different cities in the United States in 2016.